FakelsHub/sFall-X/artifacts/scripting/Compiler/sslc_readme.txt

 =================

 > sslc v1.2:
+- added new "div" operator for unsigned integer division for sfall 4.2.3/3.8.23
-- added new logical operators "AndAlso", "OrElse" for short-circuit evaluation of logical expressions
+- added new logical operators "andAlso", "orElse" for short-circuit evaluation of logical expressions
 - added an alternative (C/Java-style) assignment operator
 - fixed compiler giving "assignment operator expected" error when a variable-like macro is not being defined properly